Prateek-repo/inthenews/README.md

   identity-obj-proxy (to help to mock the .png, css files etc while testing + created a fileMock.js file + added jest ModuleNameMapper for this.)

-  created babel.config.js file to solve 'jsx' issue  (https://stackoverflow.com/questions/63005011/support-for-the-experimental-syntax-jsx-isnt-currently-enabled'> Support for )
+  created babel.config.js file to solve 'jsx' issue  (https://stackoverflow.com/questions/63005011/support-for-the-experimental-syntax-jsx-isnt-currently-enabled')

  @wojtekmaj/enzyme-adapter-react-17 for adapter in react 17